Episcopal Church Women (ECW)

 St. Ruth's Guild: The purpose of St. Ruth’s Guild is to carry on the legacy of hospitality, grace, and generosity faithfully demonstrated at the Cathedral of St. Philip by the late Ruth Vaught, our beloved “Old Woman.”
 As “hostesses” of the Cathedral, we will emulate Ruth’s gift of caring for our parish with a welcoming presence and thoughtful service assisting with receptions, special gatherings, specific meals, and other key events.
 Our goal is to be a resource of hospitality for our clergy, staff and parishioners within the Cathedral.
 Annual dues are $20, payable online here.
 Please also sign up here so we have your contact info.
 Contact Dorsey DeLong or Caroline Wallace with any questions.

 St. Veronica's Guild: Meets second Tuesdays at 10:30 a.m. in the Gould Room for lunch.
-For more information, please contact Sheila Duggan.
-Donate to the St. Veronica's Guild Toiletry Ministry »
+For more information, please contact Karen Klein.

-The Cathedral Antiques Show: Elspeth Willcoxon and Jenny McClure are the 2019 co-chairs.
+The Cathedral Antiques Show: Jenny McClure and Anne Matthews are the 2020 co-chairs.
 For more information call the Antiques Show office at 404-365-1107.

 2019 Cathedral Antiques Show and Beneficiary